Install Infinite Scale on a Server

 SMTP_xxx

-When not defining your own domain names, internal evaluation only domain names with self-signed certificates are used automatically. |
+If you do not define your own domain names, only domain names with self-signed certificates are automatically used for internal evaluation. |

-Additional options can be configured like web apps.
-These should be configured after successfully starting the deployment without issues.
-This eases finding any first startup issues that need to be solved first. |
+Additional options can be configured like web applications.
+These should be configured after the deployment has successfully started without problems.
+This makes it easier to find any initial startup issues that need to be resolved first. |

 docker compose config